Do You Know What’s in Your Coffee? 8 Facts from Camano Island Coffee Roasters

 “That’s why I’m into full European butter, great grains.
 I’m into good food, but good food that’s also healthy for me.”

 Never Leave Your Coffee in the Fridge

-“Do you want it to taste like onions?!” asks Jeff.
+“Do you want it to taste like onions?” asks Jeff.
 “Again, coffee is super absorbent.
 It will take on what’s in your fridge.”
 This makes total sense.
-I went through a short phase I thought I should refrigerate my ground coffee (more because I was trying to buy pricier coffee).
+I went through a short phase I thought I should refrigerate my ground coffee (because I was buying pricier coffee).
 Verdict?
 It ended up tasting awful.
 Not the aroma I had first smelled when I paid 13.99 a pound.

 Camano Island Coffee Roasters